kaidolepik/Advent_of_code_2020/README.md

 ### Day 8

-Implementing the game logic seemed more straightforward in Python.
+Transitioned from R to Python to make the implementation of the puzzle logic clearer.

 ### Day 9